-- The Grantee is a nonprofit organization, a medical or educational institution, or an Indian Tribe; OR - The Grantee has less than 50 employees; OR - The Grantee received a single award for less than \$25,000
+- c.
+Grantees may be exempt from the EEOP/Utilization Report submission requirements if ANY of the following criteria is met: - i.
+The Grantee is a nonprofit organization, a medical or educational institution, or an Indian Tribe; OR - ii.
+The Grantee has less than 50 employees; OR - iii.
+The Grantee received a single award for less than \$25,000; OR - iv.
+The Grantee receives state funding only.